lucas-bent/16-bell-mini-ring/README.md

 # 16-bell-mini-ring
-This is a long term project being carried out by Lucas Bent &amp; Kye Leaver, involving designing and constructing a full-circle ring of 16 flower pots.
+This is a long term project being carried out by Lucas Owen &amp; Kye Leaver, involving designing and constructing a full-circle ring of 16 flower pots.

 **PROJECT STARTED - Saturday 16th April 2022**